nitheshj/mywebsite/content/project/StudyCrafter/index.md

 <!-- {{< figure src="studycrafter1.png" title="Studycrafter Workspace" >}}   -->

-StudyCrafter is a playful platform where you can create, play and share research projects to study human behavior.
-Since 2017, I've been contributing to the research and development of this platform as well as efforts on back-end development and database design for this project.
+StudyCrafter is a playful platform where you can create, play and share research projects to study human behavior and decision-making.
+I'm part of the team contributing to the research and development of this platform as well as efforts on back-end development and database design for this project.

+The video below demonstrates the use of the platform.

  {{< youtube EtaPycMDfao >}}